mstksg/inCode/copy/entries/hamilton-1.md

 5. The potential energy function is just `u`
 6. The gradient of the potential energy function is just `grad u`

-Take a moment to marvel at the fact that the *ad* library automatically generated all of these for us and created a perfectly well-formed `System` with all of its gradients and Jacobians by giving only the coordinate function and the potential energy function, and in such a clean and concise way!
+The *ad* library automatically generated all of these for us and created a perfectly well-formed `System` with all of its gradients and Jacobians by giving only the coordinate function and the potential energy function, and in such a clean and concise way!

 ### Equations of Motion